marioalmonte/accessitrans-aria/readme.txt

 2. **Prefix Format**: Registers with the format `aria-attribute_value`
 3. **Element ID Format**: Registers with a format that includes the element ID

+**Important:** It is recommended to enable all three formats for maximum robustness.

 = Advanced Settings =

+* **Retry Failed Translations**: Automatically retries translations that failed on first attempt
+* **Translation Priority**: Configure the priority of translation filters
 * **Debug Mode**: Enables detailed event logging
 * **Admin-Only Capture**: Limits resource-intensive capture methods to admin users